 Many of you have probably seen articles about using specially fitted sweaters made specifically for oiled penguins.
 This concept has come to the forefront again because of the large number of Little Blue Penguins that have been oiled in the Rena spill in New Zealand.
 International Bird Rescue has worked on a number of spills with four species of penguins.
 Each time someone asks us why we are not putting sweaters on penguins.
 The answer is the same for any bird, but let’s focus on penguins right now.

 The intent of the sweaters is to keep the birds warm and reduce the amount of oil that they might ingest when preening.
 When birds are oiled, they lose their natural ability to thermoregulate.
 That’s because the oil sticks birds’ down and contour feathers together, temporarily impairing the ability to use these feathers to maintain body temperature.

-Additionally, there are many different types of oil, and many have irritating and toxic components in them.
-It is common to see skin burns and irritation on birds that have heavy oil on their feathers.
+Additionally, there are many different types of oil, and many contain irritating and toxic components.
+It’s common to see skin burns and irritation on birds that have heavy oil on their feathers.
 The last thing we want to do is to put something over their feathers that causes the oil to be pressed against their skin, or impairs the evaporation of the aromatics put off by the oil.
 Penguins and other birds can also overheat very quickly, and the sweaters increase this risk.

-In the Treasure oil spill in 2000 in Cape Town, South Africa, International Bird Rescue worked with IFAW and SANCCOB (South African Foundation for the Conservation of Coastal Birds) to rehabilitate over 20,000 oiled African Penguins, and successfully released 95% of them.
-In every oil spill where we have cared for penguins we have had at least an 80% release rate, and none of these birds wore sweaters.
+In the Treasure oil spill in 2000 in Cape Town, South Africa, International Bird Rescue worked with the International Fund for Animal Welfare (IFAW) and the South African Foundation for the Conservation of Coastal Birds (SANCCOB) to rehabilitate over 20,000 oiled African Penguins; we successfully released 95% of them.
+In every oil spill where we have cared for penguins, International Bird Rescue has had at least an 80% release rate, and none of these birds wore sweaters.

 International Bird Rescue